The complete guide to corporate travel policies

 2. Corporate travel policy for business class travel

-Does your corporate travel program have different rules, limits, or allowances for different levels of seniority?
+Does your corporate travel programme have different rules, limits, or allowances for different levels of seniority?
 Are some junior members expected to travel in economy class, while some executives are allowed to book in business class?

 If some certain exceptions and situations might allow for an employee to book business class, regardless of their position, you should include that in your policy as well.